gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

     !nohup code-server --port 9000 --auth none &
     ```

 5. Now, you can access the VSCode interface at the URL you got from step 3.
-The interface and functionality is same as the desktop version of VSCode.
+The interface and functionality is the same as the desktop version of VSCode.

 ![](/images/colab-vscode.png){:.align-center}